quinnliu/machineLearning/README.md

 # Machine Learning

 ## Why
-The majority of the material here was created while taking Andrew Ng's free online [Machine Learning class](https://www.coursera.org/learn/machine-learning) which I highly recommend!
+The material here was created while taking Andrew Ng's free online [Machine Learning class](https://www.coursera.org/learn/machine-learning) which I highly recommend!

+I've also started visualizing other general intelligence models such as hierarchical temporal memory(HTM) & generative vision models(GVM) & visual cognitive computer(VCC) models in 2D & 3D below.

 *"A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E."*